 - Age of Imperialism and Revolution: Civilization is rapidly spreading to the furthest corners of the world and boarders between empires are constantly being redrawn after every war.
 Those subjugated by the expansionist powers aren’t happy toiling under their oppressive masters and fight hopelessly to break free.
 In other parts of the world the extreme opposite is true as rotting age old empires fight to maintain control over an increasingly disgruntled population.

 - True monsters are rare, powerful, and terrifying: Many unusual races and creatures inhabit the world but true monsters lurk in the farthest most strangest places.
 They are large, terrifying and can strip the sanity off the minds of the strongest adventurers.
 Some are ancient magical beasts that have drifted into obscurity, others are outsiders that time has forgotten.
 All of them are a force to be reckoned with.

 - The world is full of mystery and intrigue: Greedy companies, criminal enterprises, and deranged cults are constantly scheming and plotting in dark alleys while society remains largely oblivious to their activities.
 Neither is every thing what it always seems.
 Some times adventurers could find them selves allied with cultists and monsters with similar goals.
 All actions have consequences and most adventurers find that they have to be morally flexible in order to do good in the world.

 - Dragons are strangely silent: Dragons are incredibly ancient magical creatures that where once heavily involved in the politics of the old world.
 But after the fall of the Golden Empire their numbers where reduced to a mere handful.
-Since then dragons have become legends.
+Since then dragons have become living myths.
 People live their entire lives without ever seeing or hearing about one.

 More information on my world setting can be found in the Player Handout